symbiote-h2020/SymbIoTeSecurity/readme-token.md

 ![Login Request structure](media/home-acquisition.png "Login request token format and content in symbIoTe.")

-To acquire such token, HTTP POST request with proper body has to be sent.
+To acquire such token, HTTP POST request with proper headers has to be sent.
-Required body of the request should look like this:
+Required request should look like this:
  ```
  x-auth-token: {token}
  ```